Tomato Troubles: Common Problems with Tomatoes

 Blossom drop occurs when flowers abort and fall from the plant rather than setting fruit.
 This can greatly reduce yield.
 Any type of stress on the flower can prevent fruit set, including these common stressors:

-3) Low temperature.
-Temperatures lower than 55°F are less than optimum for flower set.
+- Low temperature.
+Temperatures lower than 55°F are less than optimal for flower set.

 - Certain varieties are sold as “cold set” or “hot set” varieties and will set fruit more consistently at the designated extremes in temperature.
-Home gardeners should refer to the Garden Tabloid for more information.
-Commercial growers can find heat tolerant varieties in 2016 Southeastern U.S. Vegetable Crop Handbook.
+Home gardeners should refer to Extension Publication 3744 Variety Recommendations for Mississippi Vegetable Gardens for more information.
+Commercial growers can find heat-tolerant varieties recommended for Mississippi in the latest edition of the Southeast U.S. Vegetable Crop Handbook (available in print and at www.vegcrophandbook.com).

 Getting small fruit is not as distressing as getting no fruit but can still be a serious problem.
 Beefsteak varieties vary in size from just under a half-pound to well over a pound.
 Cherry and grape tomato varieties are much smaller.